gabaal/Basic-Cookie-Clicker/README.md

 2. - [x] Seperate the App.jsx into seperate files each component (counter, timer)
 3. - [x] Add a reset button
 4. - [x] add upgrades /shop
+5. - [ ] fix the bug that stops the CPS working while clicking the cookie.
 5. - [ ] save and retrieve game state from local storage